glicerico/wordcat_transformer/reports/journal.md

  ## May 2, 2020
  Tried forward-only WSD with bot fat_saw corpus and smallWSD.
- Using KMeans for comparison, fat_saw gives similar results as bidirectional (forward and backwards) sentence probabilities.
+ Using KMeans for comparison, both give similar (not perfect) results as bidirectional
+ (forward and backwards) sentence probabilities.
  Makes me think maybe can use this simplified calculation.
  TODO: Implement forward-only as an option??